thenumbernine/hydro-cl-lua/README.md

 TODO:
 - ADM3D needs shift conditions, and moving puncture, etc ...
 - FOBSSN would be nice.  something with the equation stability of BSSN and the algorithmic stability of finite-volume.
-- for 2D SRHD, it looks like my W = U.D / prim.rho is drifting from W = 1 / sqrt(1 - prim.v^2)
 - implement eigen-stuff code in SRHD so that PLM can work
 - better divergence removal
 - get curved coordinates to work